steve1066d/devore.tubs/wifi.md

 If this is enabled, and a Wi-Fi device is attached, it will return the sum of the following values for each output that is on:

     16 Pump
     8 Lights
     4 Ozone
     2 Heat
     1 Filter
-(So, if the pump, heat, and lights are on, it will return a humidity of 26).
+For example, if the pump, heat, and lights are on, it will return a humidity of 26.
 This is enabled by adding 128 to PP6.

 ### Troubleshooting